Theskyspace/curioquest.ai/README.md

 1. **Provide source-cited answers**: Offer verifiable answers to user queries with citations to relevant sources.
 2. **Real-time information retrieval**: Use Bing Search API for up-to-date data on the topic.
 3. **Engaging and dynamic interactions**: Incorporate AI-driven responses for a more interactive and informative experience.
+4. **Intuitive UI/UX:** Designed with a clean, minimalistic interface that keeps the focus on content, enabling users to easily ask questions, view responses, and explore citations without distraction.

 ---